kishanlalchoudhary/Promptopia/README.md

 # Promptopia

-Promptopia is an open-source AI prompting tool for modern world to discover, create and share creative prompts.
+Promptopia is an AI prompting tool for the modern world, designed to discover, create, and share creative prompts.

 ## Screenshot